JS Bundle Version: v0.3.0

 __weex_bootstrap__(nameOrOptions: string|object, config: object?, data: object?): AppInstance | Error

-Start to render by a certain component name or a direct component options as the root element, and some instance config
+Start to render by a certain component name or a direct component options as the root element, and some instance config and instance data.
+If everything fine, it will returns the root app instance.
+Otherwise it will return an Error instance which describes something wrong.

 example:

-property which allows two format:
+The instance config now only support downgrade property which allows two format:

 { osVersion, appVersion, weexVersion, deviceModel }

-function (config) { return true }
+function (config) { return true } to return a boolean value. true means normal and false means downgrade.

-will merge to root component data.
+The instance data will merge to root component data.
 So the root component is also easy to reuse and the instance data is easy to customize.

 __weex_document__